 Apex

-The apex of a truss is its top-most point.
-On a common or attic style roof truss, which are triangular, this will be the top peak of the roof.
+The apex of a truss is its topmost point.
+On common or attic-style roof trusses, which are triangular, this will be the top peak of the roof.
 On roofs with a flat top, like a hip or flat roof, it is the top and center point of the truss.

 Bottom Chord